 However, more than likely the things that you want to see are in different parts of the city, the country, or may even be in completely different countries.
 In those cases, logistics become extremely important.

-Determine Proximity of Locations to One Another
+Determine the Proximity of Locations to One Another

-The first thing I typically do when working out the logistics of my trips is take the map, or maps, that I created in determining the “where” and group the locations by proximity to one another.
+The first thing I typically do when working out the logistics of my trips is taking the map, or maps, that I created in determining the “where” and group the locations by proximity to one another.
 To do this I create semi-transparent squares and use the map’s legend to make sure I know what size area they represent.
 For instance, in the map below I created semi-transparent squares that have sides that are twice the length of the legend, or roughly 105km x 105km (which converts to roughly 65 miles x 65 miles).

 I then took those squares and tried to fit as many of the pins on my map representing locations we need to visit into as few squares as I could.
 As you can see below, three of the squares I placed on the map have multiple locations within them, while the other three squares are limited to just one location per square.